Vivid Light Walk

 Closest Street Address The car park is on Beach Road, Palm Beach.
 But if you type “Governor Phillip Park, Palm Beach” into Google Maps, you won’t get to the very end of the street where the car park is located.
 So closest for Google Maps purposes is “The Boathouse, Palm Beach”.
 The car park is just past this point.

-Catch the L90 bus from the bus interchange at Wynyard Station in the centre of the city.
-It’s a long bus trip: up to 2 hours in busy periods, and more than 50 stops even on this “limited stops” service.
+Starting from the bus interchange at Wynyard Station in the centre of the city.
+It’s a long bus trip: up to 2 hours in busy periods, and more than 50 stops combining two separate buses.

-Or catch the B1 bus, also from Wynyard, to Mona Vale.
-Change buses at the Mona Vale terminus for the 199 bus to Palm Beach.
+Catch the B1 bus from Wynyard, to Mona Vale.
+Change at the Mona Vale terminus for the 199 bus to Palm Beach.

-Both the L90 and 199 buses now continue on past Palm Beach's ferry wharf and stop directly outside Governor Philip Park car park, near the start point of the Barrenjoey lighthouse walk.
+The 199 bus continues on past Palm Beach's ferry wharf to stop directly outside Governor Philip Park car park, near the start point of the Barrenjoey lighthouse walk.

 The only other way to get to Palm Beach, is as a day trip or tour (best suited for fans of Australian soapie Home and Away, who may recognise Palm Beach as the fictional Summer Bay).